 "Toru!"
-Haruki greets his packmate.
-Toru can tell that the pair had a sizable share of the saké; Haruki has a slight slur in his words.
+Haruki greets with a slight slur in his voice.
 "Well don't just stand there.
 Meet your newest packmate."

 "Hey!"
-Kana greets, now a much cheerful person than the one Toru met previously.
+Kana says, now a much cheerful person than the one Toru met previously.
 "You're the one I threw up the gorge!"
-The earth-type warrior scratches his head, ashamed of his earlier actions.
+He chuckles nervously as he scratches his head.
 "Gee, I'm sorry about that."